-• Develop critical skills to make thoughtful and healthy choices inside and outside the classroom.
+Develop critical skills to make thoughtful and healthy choices inside and outside the classroom.

-- Type of victim targeted by the offender. - Relevant parole or probation conditions. - Dates of crimes resulting in classification. - Date of release from confinement. - Offender's employment, vocation or student status with UTHealth Houston. - Reflect on their knowledge, attitudes, and experiences related to the issues covered. - Support their peers and themselves when faced with tough situations (bystander intervention).
+- Reflect on their knowledge, attitudes, and experiences related to the issues covered. - Support their peers and themselves when faced with tough situations (bystander intervention).

-Students can access EverFi training resources by visiting https:// go.uth.edu/everfi and using their UTHealth Houston log in.
+Students can access EverFi training resources by visiting https://go.uth.edu/everfi and using their UTHealth Houston log in.

-New Student & Trainee Orientation and Annual Compliance Training
+New Student & Trainee Orientation and Annual Compliance Training and report sexual misconduct.